 That is satisfied by lying about the character.

-He has this fucking crazily edited video in order to prove his...
+He has this fucking crazily edited video in order to prove the bombing was in the TV show before.

 It's layers of manipulation that he's using this for.

-And then Stuart Rose, who's actually driving on his way to Boston right now for the Oath Keepers event on the 19th, the law enforcement and police military organization that swears to uphold the Bill of Rights and Constitution that they swore an oath to.
+And then Stuart Rhodes, who's actually driving on his way to Boston right now for the Oath Keepers event on the 19th, the law enforcement and police military organization that swears to uphold the Bill of Rights and Constitution that they swore an oath to, how incredibly evil that the media has been demonizing and claiming might be involved in terrorism.

-Need I remind Alex of Matthew Fairfield, the Cleveland Oath Keeper who was arrested in April 2010 when police found a napalm bomb in his house?
+Need I remind Alex of Matthew Fairfield, the Cleveland Oathkeeper, who was arrested in April 2010 when police found a napalm bomb in his house?

 There's plenty of evidence that the Oath Keepers are not just some troop of do-gooders out there trying to uphold the Constitution.

-Certainly, just these actions of these couple people isn't demonstrative of everybody in the group, but their ranks definitely have included people who seem to have been plotting or actually doing some horrible shit.
+Certainly, you know, just these actions of these couple people isn't demonstrative of everybody in the group, but their ranks definitely have included people who seem to have been plotting or actually doing some horrible shit.

 So he's referring to here an interview on CNN that Jake Tapper did with security analyst Peter Bergen.